Easier ways to drink sensibly

 you could be on the path towards harmful drinking.

-week, try and spread these evenly over 3 days or more.
+units per week, spread these evenly over 3 days or

-Drinking above low risk guidelines increases the risk of various
+Drinking above these guidelines increases the risk of various

 calculator to see how many units are in your drinks.